 How times change!
-It used to be you went to your local video game emporium, perused the shelves, took your chosen game to the counter and handed over cold hard cash before heading home and popping it in your console.
+It used to be that you went to your local video game emporium, took your chosen game to the counter, handed over cold hard cash and raced home to pop it in your console.
 Not only has digital distribution removed the need to even leave the house, but many games can be downloaded to your console for absolutely nothing.
 Marvellous!

 Of course, free-to-play (F2P) games will have in-game purchases such as cosmetics, Battle Pass subscriptions or certain modes which may be locked behind a paywall until you give the developers some money, but these days many 'freemium' games boast a huge amount of content accessible for exactly $0 - the best possible price!

 The following varied list of the best free Switch games can be downloaded from the Nintendo Switch eShop for the princely sum of zero dollars right now, and none of them require a Nintendo Switch Online subscription to play, either (except for the very last one).
 Perfect if you're self-isolating and looking to save your pennies.